danrot/master-thesis/03_implementation.md

 ```

 The check for the simple versioning mixin is enough, since this is just about
-a, as the name suggests, simpler versioning mechanism.
+a simpler versioning mechanism, as the name suggests.
 The mixin for full
 versioning inherits from the simple versioning mixin, so this check works for
 both kinds of versioning.
 If the node the user wants to checkin has none of
 these mixins, this indicates that the node is not versionable, and therefore
 an `UnsupportedRepositoryOperationException` as specified in JCR is thrown.

-The next check will see if the node is not checkout out, which would mean that
+The next statement checks if the node is not checked out, which would mean that
 there can't be any changes on this node since the last checkin.
 Thus, there
 should not be a new version created, since it would be identical to the
 previous one.
 In this case the specification says that the path of the current